phone_icon

 • Hotel for 2 nights in Venice

 Create an unforgettable vacation in Italy!.
 Combine cosmopolitan Milan (one of the fashion capitals of the world; a thriving high-tech metropolis), Montecatini Terme (a town in Tuscany, known for the art nouveau architecture, the Parco delle Terme Spa Complex, its elegant buildings and leafy parks) and Venice (set on gorgeous canals, intimate Gondola rides will guide you past sumptuous palaces and under sculpted bridges) by train.
-This is a flexible vacation package.
-Select your number of nights in each city, desired hotels and activities.

 Flexible Itinerary